WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Part [1/5] Making your DNS!
 1. Go to this [website](https://shorturl.at/hfr4V) and make your own account
 2. Go to the Denylist tab and add the following domains:
-   If you would like to block ESign analytics, please use this [guide](#block-esign-analytics)
+   If you would also like to block ESign analytics, please use this [guide](#block-esign-analytics)

    vpp.itunes.apple.com